 Because of the vintage open-backs, have the exposed gear cogs they are often referred to open-back tuners.
 Overall, the vintage tuners all consist of press fit bushing, which will fit into ¼-inch holes on the headstock.

-3.3 Advantages of the Vintage Open-Back Machine Heads
+3.3 Pros & Cons of the Vintage Open-Back Machine Heads

 4. Side-Mounted Machine Heads